proplot-dev/proplot/docs/why.rst

 In matplotlib, it can be difficult to design your own colormaps and color cycles, and there is no builtin way to *save* them for future use.
-It is also quite difficult to get matplotlib to use custom ``.ttc``, ``.ttf``, and ``.otf`` font files, which may be desirable when you are working on Linux servers with limited font selections.
+It is also difficult to get matplotlib to use custom ``.ttc``, ``.ttf``, and ``.otf`` font files, which may be desirable when you are working on Linux servers with limited font selections.